Federal Judge Partially Blocks Wyoming Oil and Gas Project

 0:00

-A federal judge has partially blocked a vast oil and gas drilling project in Wyoming, citing violations of environmental laws and ordering a reassessment of the project’s potential impacts on groundwater.
+A federal judge has partially blocked a vast oil and gas drilling project in Wyoming, citing violations of environmental laws and ordering a reassessment of the project’s potential effects on groundwater.

 U.S. District Judge Tanya Chutkan ruled on Sept.
 13 that the Bureau of Land Management (BLM) and other federal agencies had failed to properly evaluate the environmental consequences of the Converse County Oil and Gas Project, a 5,000-well development in Wyoming’s Powder River Basin.

-The project, which was expected to create around 8,000 jobs and $28 billion in federal revenue, was approved in the final days of the Trump presidency.
+The project, which was expected to create about 8,000 jobs and $28 billion in federal revenue, was approved in the final days of President Donald Trump’s time in office.
 At the time, it was hailed by Republican lawmakers and BLM officials as a way of bolstering domestic energy production and independence.

-NEPA mandates that federal agencies, like the BLM, prepare a thorough environmental impact statement (EIS) for projects that may significantly affect the environment, ensuring adequate analysis and public disclosure of potential impacts.
+NEPA mandates that federal agencies such as the BLM prepare a thorough environmental impact statement (EIS) for projects that may significantly affect the environment, ensuring adequate analysis and public disclosure of potential effects.
 In her ruling, Chutkan found that BLM’s incorrect use of a “specific storage value” in its groundwater model made the environmental review deficient, in violation of NEPA rules.

 The plaintiffs in the case—the Powder River Basin Resource Council and the Western Watersheds Projects—were represented by Advocates for the West, an environmental law organization.
 They claimed in a motion for summary judgment that the BLM’s groundwater model report was “rife with errors” and caused a “serious underestimation of drawdowns,” according to court documents.